Tender Braised Lamb Shanks with Figs and Red Wine

 • Lamb Shanks.
 Bone-in, meaty lamb shanks stay moist, juicy, and flavorful when cooked for a long time.
 Look for ones that fit into your cooking vessel.
 I buy frozen Australian lamb shanks and defrost by placing in the fridge overnight.

 • Flour.
-A little sprinkled on top will help with browning and later thicken the sauce.
+A little sprinkled on top will help with browning and later thicken the sauce. *For a gluten-free option, leave out the flour and add a little corn starch slurry at the last 5 minutes of cooking.

 • Dried Mission Figs. Nutritious and delicious California dried figs are full of fiber and potassium.
 Dried figs add sweetness and earthy flavor, are available year-round, and cook down into jammy, figgy deliciousness without added sugar.